-5.6.3 Configuring a MAC Address Filter
+5.6.3 Configuring a MAC Address Filter for Wired LAN Connections

-You can use a MAC address filter to exclusively allow or permanently block someone from the WiFi network.
+You can use a MAC address filter to exclusively allow or permanently block someone from the wired LAN network.

-This example shows that computer B is not allowed access to the WiFi network.
+This example shows that computer B is not allowed access to the wired LAN network.

-Figure 48 Configure a MAC Address Filter Example
+Figure 35 Configure a MAC Address Filter Example

-- 1 Go to the Security > MAC Filter > MAC Filter screen.
-Under MAC Address Filter, select Enable. - 2 Click Add New Rule to add a new entry.
+1 Go to the Security > MAC Filter > MAC Filter screen.
+Under MAC Address Filter, select Enable.

+2 Click Add New Rule to add a new entry.
 Select Active, and then enter the Host Name and MAC Address of computer B. Click Apply.